DigitalCPR/Google-App-Engine-Extension/README.md

 ### Nned to do

-Upgrading Protocols ans integrating automatic tests for dsployment
+Upgrading Protocols and integrating automatic tests for dsployment